Hall 6 of the FCCS EPM Cloud Study Tour

 1. 01 From Consolidation → Consolidate, select BritEdge · Actual · Q1 · FY2025.
 Run Consolidation.
 Wait for completion.

-2. 02 System Check: BritEdge should return to Consolidated (2).
+2. 02 System Check: BritEdge should return to OK (Consolidated).
 Also check GlobalMerge parent — it should also show Consolidated, incorporating the elimination.

 3. 03 Open a data form for BritEdge, Actual, Q1.
 Filter by Data Source = FCCS_Journal Input.
 Confirm the Inventory Cr 30,000 and RetainedEarnings Dr 30,000 appear in this data source partition.